Welcome to Tallaght Campus

-Since 1992, the campus has prided itself on engaging with the community and has established a network of supports for schools and other organizations in our region.
+Since 1992, the campus has prided itself on engaging with the community and has established a network of supports for schools and other organisations in our region.
 It is a modern, multicultural campus that celebrates diversity, with over 70 different nationalities represented.

 - Eircode: D24 FKT9